What to expect:

 We are sure you are looking forward to your River Adventure with Headwaters Outfitters and we will make every effort to provide you with a wonderful day to remember.
-We have learned by experience and throughout the years that paddlers can gauge the enjoyment of their river trip by how well they were prepared should the unexpected occur.
-The weather can change quickly in the mountains and you can fall out of your boat and get wet.
+We have learned by experience and throughout the years that paddlers can gauge the enjoyment of their river trip by how well they were prepared, should the unexpected occur.

 Plan to arrive 30 minutes before actually getting on the river.
-This allows time for check in, completing our Liability Release , watching a short safety video, parking in our designated parking area, checking out your gear, and renting any optional equipment.
+This allows time for reservation check-in, confirming the Liability Release, receiving trip wristbands, parking in our designated parking area, and checking out needed gear.
 These procedures will allow you to depart on time.
 If you arrive later than your scheduled departing time, your trip will be delayed until the next departure time.

-For safety and convenience, please plan to leave your car keys at our River Shop.
+To ensure safety and convenience for after your trip, please plan to leave your vehicle keys in our River Shop at the front desk in the key box.
 We do not recommend that you take them with you on your river trip.

 Use the following information to help prepare for an enjoyable day on the river.
-Leave all items that you are not taking with you locked in the trunk of your car.
+Leave all items that you are not taking with you locked in the trunk of your vehicle.
 REMEMBER, everything that you take with you on the river is at risk of getting lost and or wet.

-Bring with you to the River Shop everything you want to take on the river (coolers and larger items going on canoe trips maybe taken directly to the “Paddle House” to load into the River Van).
-Organize yourself to reduce the number of trips you make to your vehicle.
+Bring with you to the River Shop everything you want to take on the river (coolers and larger items going on river trips may be taken directly to load into the Shuttle Bus).
+Organize yourself before check-in to reduce the number of trips you make to your vehicle.

-Restrooms and other facilities are available for you to change clothing, etc.
+Restrooms and changing rooms are available for you to use before or after.